Menu Close

 3. Conduction of electrical impulses to the brain (neural pathways).

-(i) Pinna: Localizes, captures and directs the sound into the external auditory meatus.
+(i) Pinna: This part plays a vital role in localizing, capturing, and directing sound into the external auditory meatus.

-(ii) External auditory meatus: Conducts the sound waves to the tympanic membrane leading to its vibration.
+(ii) External auditory meatus: It effectively conducts sound waves to the tympanic membrane, leading to its vibration.

-Role of Middle ear: There are four mechanism through which middle ear plays important role in hearing mechanism.
+2. Role of Middle ear in mechanical conduction of sound: There are four mechanism through which middle ear plays important role in hearing mechanism.

 (iv) The natural resonance of external ear and middle ear.